dotnetautor/easm/README.md

 asyncTitleAction(2000);
 ```
 ## Using EASM with React Hooks >= 16.8
-The react library of EASM provides a custom hook gennerator function `createHook`.
+The react library of EASM provides a custom hook generator function `createHook`.
 ```ts
 import { createHook } from '@easm/react';
 // ...